Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Duke Stats and Trends

+- The Blue Devils have been underdogs by 21 points or more one time this year and have not covered the spread once.

-- Duke's games this year have hit the over on six of 11 set point totals (54.5%).
+- Duke's games this season have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Duke is 2-0 against the spread and 2-0 overall when the team notches more than 30.1 points.
+- Duke is 2-0 against the spread and 2-0 overall when the team puts up more than 30.1 points.

-- The Blue Devils have turned the ball over 10 more times (20 total) than the Hurricanes have forced a turnover (10) this season.
+- This season the Blue Devils have turned the ball over 20 times, 10 more than the Hurricanes' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.